What is a Pitch Deck?

 How Do I Create a Pitch Deck?

-If you don’t have the time or the skills to put together a pitch deck, or if you think you would benefit from some outside perspective, Cayenne Consulting can help.
+If you don’t have the time or the skills to put together a pitch deck, or if you think you would benefit from some outside perspective, an investor pitch deck consultant like Cayenne Consulting can help.
 In general, we follow a two-step process:

 - Start Generic: The first step is to create a “generic” pitch deck that answers the Ten Big Questions.
 We typically begin by creating one slide for each question.
 The title of each slide is the question (e.g., “What Problem Do We Solve?”); the body of the slide answers the question.
 We sometimes need more than one slide to answer some of the questions; that’s fine since we’re mostly brainstorming at this stage.
 The key is to get your (and our) ideas down where we can all see them.
 Now we print it out and arrange the slides across the floor.
 We rearrange things until we have a compelling storyline.
 Then we remove anything that doesn’t directly relate to your storyline.
 Finally, we start working on the Aesthetics part mentioned above.